The river Visa by Spiterstulen,

 Far up in the north you find the Lofoten islands, the Key West of Norway.
 Starting in Narvik driving the 350 kilometers to Å far out in the Atlantic Ocean you pass by hundreds of mountains ranging up to 1 000 meters, several of them perfect for day hikes in summer or skiing in the winter.

 It might be difficult to choose where to go.
 Below we share three round trips, two in the southern part of Norway and one in Lofoten.
-All round trips can be combined with day hikes to experience more of the Norwegian nature.
+All round trips can be combined with lots of day hikes at different levels to experience more of the Norwegian nature.
+Scroll down and discover!

 Round trips Norway